Trump legal woes force another moment of choosing for GOP

 But Speaker Kevin McCarthy is making clear that he has Trump’s back.

 The California Republican called the potential indictment “pure politics” and slammed New York prosecutors for New York City’s rising crime rates.
-Like DeSantis in Tallahassee, Republican lawmakers in Orlando repeatedly attacked New York District Attorney Alan Bragg, calling him a “George Soros-backed” prosecutor.
+Like DeSantis in Tallahassee, Republican lawmakers in Orlando repeatedly attacked Manhattan District Attorney Alvin Bragg, calling him a “George Soros-backed” prosecutor.

 And instead of using their new clout to advance conservative policy, Republican leaders on Monday announced plans to investigate and interrogate the entities involved in the case against Trump, including the many federal and local prosecutors probing Trump’s actions in various jurisdictions.
 Beyond the New York hush money case, Trump is facing active criminal investigation in Georgia for his efforts to overturn the 2020 election and by federal prosecutors probing his handling of classified documents, among other issues.